RSapsford89/a-walk-in-the-park/README.md

 * get rid of accessiblity card section?
 * get rid of button due to reliance on JS for desired function?
 * fix footer colour issues
+* overlay first line to the embed video in sm view?
+* standardise all margins for divs
+* semantics need adding/checking
+* are img titles req?